Quantum simulation of electronic structure via quantum fast multipole method: Additional FMM implementation details

 In the adaptive version of the quantum FMM in the main text, there is a single grid point per leaf-level box.
-Thus, there is no need for additional leaf-level storage for order-$\trunc$ quantum FMM because the monopole moments are the only non-zero moments.
+Thus, there is no need for additional leaf-level storage for order-$\trunc$ quantum FMM because the monopole moments ($M_{00}$) are the only non-zero moments.
 However, other levels of the tree will require $\cO((\trunc+1)^2\log(1/\epsilon))$ qubits per box to store all of the multipole and local expansion coefficients.
-The M2M and L2L translation operators (see loops 2 and 3 of Algorithm~\ref{alg:FMM_higher_order}, respectively) will be applied to generate these coefficients.
+The multipole-to-multipole (MM) and local-to-local (LL) translation operators (see loops 2 and 3 of Algorithm~\ref{alg:FMM_higher_order}, respectively) will be applied to generate these coefficients.
 Each translation is in 1 of 8 directions to the centroid of its parent (or child), with the distances only depending on which of the $L-1$ pairs of adjacent levels are being traversed.
-Similarly, there are at most 189 unique M2L translations (see loop 3 of Algorithm~\ref{alg:FMM_higher_order}) in any of the $L-1$ levels in which those translations take place.
-An 8-fold cubic symmetry might also be exploited in implementations in which the M2L translation operators strictly depend on the distance between centroids (i.e., any translation can be mapped to an equivalent one in the first octant).
+Similarly, there are at most 189 unique multipole-to-local (ML) translations (see loop 3 of Algorithm~\ref{alg:FMM_higher_order}) in any of the $L-1$ levels in which those translations take place.
+An 8-fold cubic symmetry might also be exploited in implementations in which the ML translation operators strictly depend on the distance between centroids (i.e., any translation can be mapped to an equivalent one in the first octant).
+We also note that $L_{00}$ will be the only non-zero component of the local expansion at the leaf level, so an efficient implementation will only use elements of the LL translation operator that contribute to this component.